-Normally customs officials do not mind if ladies are wearing small jewellery for daily use (eg. a small chain, a pair of earrings etc).
+Usually, customs officials do not mind if ladies wear small jewellery for daily use (e.g. a small chain, a pair of earrings etc.).
 To be on the safer side, you can get an export certificate.

-Is jewellery studded with stones included in duty-free allowance?
+Is jewellery studded with stones included in the duty-free allowance?

-The duty-free allowance is applicable only to pure gold jewellery.
-Jewellery studded with stones does not qualify for free allowance.
+The duty-free allowance applies only to pure gold jewellery.
+Jewellery studded with stones does not qualify for a free allowance.

-How much gold is allowed in international flights to India?
+How much gold is allowed on international flights to India?

 The duty-free gold allowance for male passengers is 20 grams (maximum Rs 50,000) and for female passengers is 40 grams (maximum Rs 100,000).